RaeHuang199506/Monte-Carlo-Methods/README.md

 # Monte-Carlo-Methods
 Several problems solved by using Monte-Carlo Method.
-Practising using MATLAB
+Deepen the understanding of solving problems using probability Be familiar with MATLAB